GEO4530 – Geodesy and Photogrammetry

 Schedule, syllabus and examination date

-Map Projections, digital photogrammetry and GNSS (GPS, Glonass, Galileo…).
-Overviews of the fundamentals of map projections, GNSS measurement and processing and of the use of airborne (both by plane and drone) and ground-based photogrammetry for geophysical use.
+This course focuses on three topics in geodesy and surveying: reference systems and map projections, GNSS (GPS, Glonass, Galileo and Beidou) and digital photogrammetry.
+It provides an overview of the fundamentals of reference systems / map projections, GNSS measurement and processing and the use of airborne (both by plane and drone) and ground-based photogrammetry for geophysical use.

-- Are able to plan a simple geodetic or photogrammetric survey
+- be able to plan a simple geodetic or photogrammetric survey

-- Are able to operate GNSS equipment and software.
+- be able to operate GNSS equipment and software

-- Are able to produce DEMs and ortho-images from images via the software MicMac and other software.
+- be able to produce DEMs and ortho-images from images via the software MicMac and other software

 Formal prerequisite knowledge